Serving Buffalo, New York

 Insurance policies issued outside of New York State, including Canada, must provide at least the minimum liability and no-fault benefits pursuant to New York State law when the insured vehicle is used or operated in New York State.
 The issued policy will be construed as having such coverage when the insured vehicle is used or operated in New York.
 This means an Ontario resident can make a claim under New York State Laws and in New York State if more favorable to the Ontario resident.

 A Canadian resident involved in a motor vehicle accident in New York State has a choice of whether to accept benefits under New York’s no-fault law or under Ontario’s statutory accident benefits schedule.
 Choosing to accept Ontario’s accident benefits does not restrict your client to Ontario’s strict threshold standard for bringing a liability action.
+However, the complexities can increase, especially for accidents involving specific circumstances like scaffold collapses.
+In such cases, consulting a Buffalo scaffold accident lawyer can be crucial to navigate these options effectively and ensure you receive the maximum compensation you deserve.

 In Ontario, a person is only liable for non-pecuniary loss (pain and suffering) if the injured person dies, has sustained a permanent serious disfigurement, or a permanent serious impairment of an important physical, mental, or psychological function.
 Whether by motion or at trial, the trial judge determines whether the injured person has met this threshold.
 In New York, if there is a question of fact, the threshold question is on for the jury.